 The actual treatment for addiction happens with careful monitoring of professionals at the center.
 This involves medical detoxification that is followed by transition through multiple treatment steps.
 It’s important to note that the detoxification process tends to be intense for most athletes.
 However, drug and alcohol addiction treatment centers have medical professionals that enable athletes to complete their detox programs safely and successfully.
 They provide the support required by athletes because detoxification is an important part of the addiction recovery journey.

 The length of the treatment depends on several factors including the severity of addiction, the type of addictive drug or substance, and the presence of co-occurring health disorders.
 For instance, opioid addiction may require an athlete to stay in an inpatient rehab center for a month and eventual years of medication-assisted treatment as an outpatient.
-On the other hand, an athlete with the minor addiction to alcohol may need outpatient treatment for a few months to recover.
+On the other hand, an athlete with the minor addiction to alcohol may need outpatient treatment in a calm state like Washington for a few months to recover.

 Therapy and Counseling